Interrogating 'K-Culture': Religion, culture and philosophy through multicultural perspectives

 Programme

-Academic Roundtable
+Academic roundtable

-• Exchanging teaching Experiences of “Korean Studies”.
+• Exchanging teaching Experiences of ‘Korean Studies’.

 Key participants:

-• Professor So Jeong Park, Sungkyunkwan University
+• Professor So Jeong Park, K-Academic Expansion Project under Institute of Korean Philosophy and Culture (IKPC), Sungkyunkwan University

 • Dr Owen Miller, SOAS University of London